pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic.md

 #### Translating from informal to formal
 - Premises may not be presented in a straightforward manner.
-- Watch out for “only if” statements.
+- Watch out for "only if" statements.
 - Watch out for statements that, when converted to some equivalent form, would reveal that the chain is in fact valid.

 ### Alternative argument